SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish-old.rst

     The Jupyter Notebook is running at: http://127.0.0.1:8888/

-and put that UTL into your browser.
+and put that number in your browser.
 From this initial window you can open the notebooks in :file:`analysis_tools` directory and look around.
 The links to the various files will probably not work.
 Change them to point to your file space.